Representing You After a West Virginia Trucking Accident Caused by Negligence

 - Fatigued driving.
 Financial pressures or orders from a boss frequently lead truckers to work more hours than they are legally allowed.
 They may falsify their daily logs, lying about how many hours they worked.
 When drivers over-work themselves, they get tired behind the wheel, slowing their reaction times and becoming more dangerous to everyone else on the road.

-Our attorneys work with accident reconstruction experts to comb through evidence and determine exactly what caused a truck to wreck.
+Our injury attorneys work with accident reconstruction experts to comb through evidence and determine exactly what caused a truck to wreck.
 Whether a driver, an owner-operator or a trucking company is responsible, we work to get our clients the compensation they need.

 When you are injured due to the negligence of a truck driver, trucking company, mechanic or shipping company, you have rights.
 The West Virginia tractor-trailer wreck lawyers at Prim Law Firm, PLLC are dedicated to holding negligent parties responsible for their actions and getting justice for accident victims.
-Call us now at 304-721-4619 or contact us online to arrange a no-cost consultation with an experienced and dedicated personal injury lawyer.